Analysis of mass controlled reaction-diffusion systems with nonlinearities having critical growth rates: Introduction and main results

+where the growth rate $r$ is sub-critical\footnote{One observes that this critical growth $r_{\text{critical}}$ is the same as the Fujita exponent for seminar heat equation, see e.g. \cite{fujita1966blowing}}

 where $n\in \mathbb N$ is the spatial dimension, i.e. $\Omega\subset\R^n$.
 It is observed that in one dimension, the global existence is obtained for the nonlinearities that have \textit{sub-cubic} growth rates.
 For two and higher dimensions, the results in \cite{morgan1989global} require the nonlinearities to be \textit{sub-quadratic}.
-By using a \textit{duality method}, it can be shown, see e.g. \cite{pierre2000blowup}, that
+By using a \textit{duality method}, it can be shown, \blue{see e.g.\cite{morgan1989global}, \cite{morgan1990boundedness},} \cite{pierre2000blowup}, that

 for all $i=1,\ldots, m$, and all $T>0$.
-When the nonlinearities have at most quadratic growth rates, this estimate allows to obtain global \textit{weak solutions} in all dimensions \cite{desvillettes2007global}.
+When the nonlinearities have at most quadratic growth rates, this estimate \blue{implies} global \textit{weak solutions} in all dimensions \cite{desvillettes2007global}.
 An improved duality technique in \cite{canizo2014improved} showed that \eqref{L2} can be slightly improved, i.e. there exists $\eps>0$ depending only on the domain and diffusion coefficients such that

 for all $i=1,\ldots, m$, and all $T>0$.
-This allows the authors in \cite{canizo2014improved} to obtain global classical solutions for systems of type \eqref{eq1.1} with quadratic nonlinearities in dimension two.
-Systems of form \eqref{eq1.1} with quadratic nonlinearities are in fact of high interest and importance due to its relevance in bimolecular reactions and population dynamics such as Lotka-Volterra or SIR systems.
-The global existence of classical solution for such systems in three and higher dimensions had been open until recently when it was proved affirmatively in three works \cite{caputo2019solutions,souplet2018global,fellner2020global}.
+This allows the authors in \cite{canizo2014improved} to obtain global classical solutions for systems of type \eqref{eq1.1} with quadratic nonlinearities in dimension two. \blue{In fact, global existence for quadratic nonlinearities with space dimension $n\leq 2$ was in fact first proved in \cite{Morgan2004Global} even with quasilinear diffusion}.
+Systems of form \eqref{eq1.1} with quadratic nonlinearities are in fact of high interest and importance due to \blue{their} relevance in bimolecular reactions and population dynamics such as Lotka-Volterra or SIR systems.
+The global existence of classical \blue{solutions} for such systems in three and higher dimensions \blue{was} open until recently when it was proved affirmatively in \blue{four works \cite{caputo2019solutions, souplet2018global, fellner2020global,fellner2021uniform}}.